Jelly-Pudding/ereddicator/README.md

 6. In the main window, configure your preferences:
    - Select which types of content to delete
    - Set karma thresholds for comments and posts (use "*" to delete all)
-   - Choose whether to advertise Ereddicator
+   - Choose whether to enable the Ereddicator advertisement option (When enabled, there's a 50% chance for each comment/post to be replaced with an ad instead of random text before deletion)
 7. Click "Start Content Removal" to begin the process.

 ## Instructions (for Python Users)